 It's all because of risk.

 As with many things in life, the more risk you take, the bigger your potential reward, and the bigger your potential loss.

 Likewise, the less risk you take, the smaller your potential reward, and the smaller your potential loss.

 Savings are where most people start, putting any spare cash to one side to build up a short-term safety fund in case of emergency.
 This money is often held in deposit accounts in banks or building societies, where the rate of interest will be variable or fixed.
 Penalties might apply if money is withdrawn before the end of the period.
 The rate of interest paid on money held in deposit accounts tends to be relatively low but the amount of cash you have shouldn’t fall in value.
-Remember inflation reduces the future spending power of money, so if the interest you earn doesn't keep pace with inflation, the value of your money can decrease in real terms.
+Remember though, that inflation reduces the future spending power of money, so if the interest you earn doesn't keep pace with inflation, the value of your money can decrease in real terms.

-Investments are medium to longer term savings where varying amounts of risk can be taken.
-Investing is about putting money away either as a lump sum or regularly, providing the opportunity for your savings to grow in value over the long term.
-There is a wide choice of investment types each with their own pros and cons.
-For example, investing in riskier investments, such as the shares of companies in less developed markets, means that there could be more bumps along the way, although there is more potential for higher returns.
+Investments are for the medium to longer term and varying amounts of risk can be taken.
+Investing is about putting money away either as a lump sum or regularly, providing it with the opportunity to grow in value over the long term.
+There is a wide choice of investment types each with its own pros and cons.
+For example, investing in riskier investments, such as the shares of companies in less developed markets, means that there could be more bumps along the way, although there is the potential for higher returns.
 Investment charges can also affect the growth potential, so this is something else to take into account when choosing where to invest.

 Work with risk – not against it